 A pan-seared filet mignon, basted with butter, garlic, and fresh herbs for better flavor, is one of the best ways to prepare filet mignon.
 My recipe doesn’t just give you the basics; it also gives you the inside scoop on making sure it turns out perfect every time.
 Learn how to do it all in a cast-iron skillet; no oven needed.

 To make a tasty filet mignon in a skillet, you just need a few simple ingredients; chances are, you already have most of them at home.

 - A 1.75 to 2.25 inches thick Filet mignon

-- High-smoke point oil (We recommend avocado oil)
+- High-smoke point oil (I recommend avocado oil)

 - Kosher salt

 - Fresh Thyme or Rosemary

 The Tools You’ll Need

 How to Cook Filet Mignon on a Stove